lmstudio-ai/lms/README.md

 - `lms unload <model identifier>` - To unload a model
   - `lms unload --all` - To unload all models
 - `lms create` - To create a new project with LM Studio SDK
+- `lms log stream` - To stream logs from LM Studio

 Please note that most commands, except those controlling the server, internally use [lmstudio.js](https://github.com/lmstudio-ai/lmstudio.js).
 Therefore, ensure the API server is running before utilizing these commands.

 You can start the API server using `lms server start`.